 Under wicking has the opposite effect, and can result in the candle wax not being fully vaporized.
 This means you, your giftee or your customers won’t get the chance to reuse the jar (if you make use of them) and/or won’t fully benefit from the lovely aromas you can infuse into your wax.

 Take a look at this picture below.
-The first I over wicked, the second I wicked properly and the last I under wicked.
+The first I over wicked, the second I under wicked and the last I wicked properly.
 I burned them all over the course of a few hours.
 Notice how the candle I over wicked has used up a considerable amount of wax, especially compared with the other two.

-Whereas the one I over wicked has done the opposite, and if I were to leave them to completely burn away, you’ll see a few layers of wax still clinging to the sides of the glass.
-The middle candle burned as expected.
+Whereas the one I under wicked has done the opposite, and if I were to leave them to completely burn away, you’ll see a few layers of wax still clinging to the sides of the glass.
+You can already see this begin to happen if you look around the edges of the glass.
+The candle on the right (which I wicked properly), burnt as expected.

 All in all, an over wicked or under wicked candle can still be used.
 They still burn, after all.
 The only thing I would say is that you’re looking for a product that will burn as expected, otherwise your friends, family or even customers might think you don’t know what you’re doing.
 Gasp!